cisagov/icsnpp-modbus/README.md

 zkg install icsnpp-modbus
 ```

-If you have ZKG configured to load packages (see @load packages in quickstart guide), this script will automatically be loaded and ready to go.
+If ZKG is configured to load packages (see @load packages in quickstart guide), this script will automatically be loaded and ready to go.
 [ZKG Quickstart Guide](https://docs.zeek.org/projects/package-manager/en/stable/quickstart.html)

-If you are not using site/local.zeek or another site installation of Zeek and just want to run this script on a packet capture you can add `icsnpp-modbus` to your command to run this script on the packet capture:
+If users are not using site/local.zeek or another site installation of Zeek and want to run this script on a packet capture, they can add `icsnpp-modbus` to the command to run this script on the packet capture:

 ```bash
 git clone https://github.com/cisagov/icsnpp-modbus.git